CIM Impact Report

 Social Infrastructure Impact Highlights

-New Social and Affordable Housing Investment, Box Hill, VIC
+New Social and Affordable Housing Investment, Margate, Qld

 Summary